 - Enter the role title (e.g Comments Moderator)

 - Select the capabilities for this new user role (e.g. moderate comments, read)

 - Click on Add Role button.

-Now, go to wp-admin → Settings → General, click on the New User Default Role dropdown field.
+Now, go to wp-admin → Settings → General, and click on the New User Default Role dropdown field.
 You can see the newly created user role listed along with the default user roles.